cloudmesh-community/fa19-516-174/project/report.md

 ## Introduction

 The first step is to create a simple service that demonstrates the random forest function.
 All the required files are bundled in an app and a Dockerfile is added as well.
 This same file is used to build an image later on for deploying onto the cloud services.

-We first connect to the MongoDB database via the server file which also directs us to the Open Api scpecification which contains the endpoints for the user to access.
-I created a seperate python file to make uploading files by the user much easier.
-The uploaded file that is in the '.csv' format is converted to json and then uploaded to the database.
-When the user indicates that they want to fit and predict based on the dataset they provide, this same file is retrieved and then processed in order to fit a logistic regression model, predict values and also print out the accuracy score.

-To connect to the MongoDB database, I used cloudmesh -> mongo -> cmdatabase.
-Also, I can upload any file in the same directory with ease but if it's in a different folder, this upload function does not work and I have to fix it.

-Additionally, I also have a seperate Image classification API that is based on Keras.
-A pretrained model - ResNet 50 is used for this.
-An image is simply uploaded by the user.
-This image is initially stored on the database, retrieved and processed on request and the top three predictions for that particular image are returned as an output to the user.
+The dockerfile tells the system to install the requirements and run the server file.
+This server file in turn points to the yaml file that specifies and configures the end points for our application.

+The first cloud setup I've used is Google.
+I have created a project called cloudmesh (same as it was mentioned in the document), enabled the API and also created a service account key aand saved it as google.json in the ~/.cloudmesh/security folder and then registered it to cloudmesh.
+The entire procedure has been based on the document - https://cloudmesh.github.io/cloudmesh-manual/accounts/google/account.html.
+We create and connect to a cluster next.
+A docker image is built from the existing dockerfile.
+This image is then tagged and pushed to the google container registry.
+From this image we create a deployement using the deployment.yaml file, which makes it easier for us to configure any sepcifications we have.

 To-do:

-* I'm trying to figure out how to convert the json file back into a csv file before proscessing it.
-Alternatively, i'm also trying to save the csv file as it is without changing its format so that it's easier to retrieve and process.

-* I got the part of returning values after fitting them wrong and need to use Jsonify as Professor mentioned.
-While my program can fit and predict with an average accuracy score, I need to find a better way to pass the values returned from fit to the predict function.)

 ## Design
 ### Architecture